Kiri-Discord/kiri-docs/src/pages/faq.md

 ### Why isn't Kiri responding?

 * Make sure Kiri have the permission to view the channel and send messages to it.
 Read more about setting up permission [here](/docs/basics/setup-permission)
 * Kiri might be restarting or is experiencing from downtime.
-To be updated to the status, please join our support server.
+To be updated to the status, please join our support server or use `k!update` to get notified of new update and fetch recent ones.
 * You are on cooldown!
 Normally she will react with a turtle emoji on your command if she has permission to tell you, if no permission is given, there will be no error shown

 ### What is her prefix?
 How do i change it?